TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lab.md

 Remember that you can index into the string and get the length of a string.
 Use that to get the last letter of each word.

 ## Part 2
-Create a function `my_reverse` which will return a reversed string.
+Create a function `my_reverse`, which will return a reversed string.

-1. Create the function contract for my_reverse
+1. Create the function contract for `my_reverse`.
-2. provide a few examples to confirm that my_reverse works
+2. Provide a few examples to confirm that `my_reverse` works:
-	* an empty string
+	* An empty string
-	* a string of even length
+	* A string of even length
-	* a string of odd length greater than 1
+	* A string of odd length greater than 1
-	* a string of length 1
+	* A string of length 1

 ### Example
-Example of the file:

 ```python
 # contract goes here